 - As part of our open door policy the class teacher is regularly available to discuss your child’s progress or any concerns you may have and to share information about what is working well at home and at school so similar strategies can be used.

-- Mrs Morris, the SENCO, is available to meet with you to discuss your child’s progress and any worries/concerns you may have.
+- Mrs Louise Evans, the SENCO, is available to meet with you to discuss your child’s progress and any worries/concerns you may have.

 - All information from outside agencies will be shared with you.